Regular 4-polytope: As configurations

 A regular 4-polytope can be completely described as a configuration matrix containing counts of its component elements.
 The rows and columns correspond to vertices, edges, faces, and cells.
 The diagonal numbers (upper left to lower right) say how many of each element occur in the whole 4-polytope.
 The non-diagonal numbers say how many of the column's element occur in or at the row's element.
 For example, there are 2 vertices in each edge (each edge has 2 vertices), and 2 cells meet at each face (each face belongs to 2 cells), in any regular 4-polytope.
-Notice that the configuration for the dual polytope can be obtained by rotating the matrix by 180 degrees.
+The configuration for the dual polytope can be obtained by rotating the matrix by 180 degrees.

 Visualization

 The following table shows some 2-dimensional projections of these 4-polytopes.
 Various other visualizations can be found in the external links below.
 The Coxeter-Dynkin diagram graphs are also given below the Schläfli symbol.